ajruckman/easyDream/parameters.md

 -----

 ### `step-size`
 How rapidly to think.
 Higher `step-size` values allow for quality results in fewer `rounds`.
-However, unreasonbly high `step-size` values produce lower-quality images that are less like the prompt.
+However, unreasonably high `step-size` values produce lower-quality images that are less like the prompt.

 Changes to `step-size` result in totally different results, unlike changes to `rounds` which can be adjusted linearly.